andrewrgarcia/andrewrgarcia/README.md

 ### Hi there 👋

 My name's Andrew.
 I have a Ph.D. in Chemical Engineering from the University of Florida.
-My area of expertise is in discrete stochastic simulations, mathematical representations of crystalline structures, and applications thereof to mathematical manipulation and machine learning algorithms.
+My area of expertise is in discrete stochastic simulations of crystals, and applications thereof to mathematical manipulation and machine learning algorithms.
 Lately, I have been expanding my graphics experience to more general representations of 3D solids, and have been applying my knowledge to code new algorithms using efficient programming languages such as Python and C++.

 - 💬 Ask me about crystals, entropy, artificial intelligence, cloud computing, and [**voxelmap**](https://github.com/andrewrgarcia/voxelmap).